London Screenings is the only export market dedicated to UK film.

 Breakthrough for emerging filmmakers

-Film London presents London Screenings in association with the BFI and supported by Mayor of London, Film Export UK and UK Trade & Investment.
+London Screenings is funded and supported by the BFI, Mayor of London, Film Export UK and UK Trade & Investment.

 “London Screenings has proven to be an essential industry event, contributing to strong British film sales and the development of British cinema.”